-Revenues from federal sources constituted \$35,631,232 or 36 percent, of total revenues.
+Revenues from federal sources constituted \$35,013,688 or 33 percent, of total revenues.
 These federal sources include grants for the Adult Education, Center for After-School, Summer and Extended Learning, and Head Start programs, and various non-major governmental funds.
-Federal revenues showed an increase of \$7,306,794, or 26 percent, from last year, mainly due to an increase of federal funding for the Head Start facilities construction.
+Federal revenues showed an decrease of \$617,544, or 2 percent, from last year, mainly due to a decrease of federal funding as Head Start facilities complete construction.